Chart Color Schemes

 Redbank displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Redbank's dwelling structures, as per the latest Census data, consisted of 68.0% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Redbank's dwelling structure, as per the latest Census, consisted of 68.0% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings).
 Brisbane metro had 73.5% houses and 26.5% other dwellings.
 Home ownership in Redbank was at 23.6%, with mortgaged dwellings at 18.6% and rented ones at 57.8%.
 The median monthly mortgage repayment in Redbank was $1,500, below Brisbane metro's average of $1,863.
-The median weekly rent figure in Redbank was $350, compared to Brisbane metro's $380.
-Nationally, Redbank's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Median weekly rent in Redbank was $350, compared to Brisbane metro's $380.
+Nationally, Redbank's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing